 The Stages of Alcoholism

 Professional help at a treatment facility is a person’s best chance at recovery and a sober lifestyle.
-Recognizing the signs of becoming an alcoholic is crucial to you or a loved one realizing that they need addiction treatment.
+Recognizing the signs of beginning alcohol use disorder is crucial to you or a loved one realizing that they need help.

 Alcoholism is a progressive disease that occurs in stages.
-Therefore, knowing the signs and symptoms of each stage of alcoholism can also save lives, and possibly help someone avoid the consequences of dependency and addiction before they occur.
+Therefore, knowing the signs and symptoms of each stage of alcoholism can also save lives.
+It can also possibly help someone avoid the consequences of dependency and addiction before they occur.

 Stage 1: Early-Stage Alcoholism: Experimentation and Occasional Binge Drinking

 The first and beginning stage of alcoholism is called early-stage alcoholism.
 During this stage, a person begins to experiment with drinking alcohol, a common occurrence with young adults.
 Since most people who engage in this stage are just beginning to enjoy drinking, they tend to drink an excessive amount, or what is called binge drinking.